nikbearbrown/writing-guide-with-llms/chapters/01-the-things-we-carry-experience-culture-and-language.md

   that felt like

-After we've gone through these, summarize what you've learned about my "pack" in 200-300 words.
+After we've gone through these, summarize what you've learned about my "pack" in 200–300 words.
 Do not write any prose for me.
 Do not tell me what to do with this information.
 Just give it back to me as a clean inventory I can carry into the rest of the course.
 ```

-**What this produces:** a 200–300 word inventory of your specific literacy history, generated through your own answers, written in Claude's voice but built from your specifics.
-Save the file.
-The longer chapters will ask you to draw on it.
+**What this produces:** a 200–300 word inventory of your specific literacy history, generated through your own answers, written in the model's voice but built entirely from your specifics.
+Save it.
+Later chapters will ask you to draw on it.

-**How to adapt this prompt:**
+**Adapting the prompt:**

-- *For ChatGPT or Gemini:* works as written.
-- *For Cowork:* tell Cowork to save each of your answers to a file called `my-pack.md` as you go, so you can revise the inventory at the end of the course.
-- *For Claude Code:* not the right tool — this is a conversation, not a code task.
+For ChatGPT or Gemini, the prompt works as written.
+For Cowork, tell it to save each of your answers to a file called `my-pack.md` as the conversation progresses, so you can revise the inventory at the end of the course.
+For Claude Code: wrong tool — this is a conversation, not a code task.

-**The instructive failure to expect:** Claude will sometimes ask all the questions at once instead of one at a time.
-When that happens: *"Stop.
+**The instructive failure to expect:** the model will sometimes ask all the questions at once instead of one at a time.
+When that happens, say: *"Stop.
 One question at a time.
 Ask me only the first one and wait for my answer."* The discipline of refusing premature output is part of the literacy you are about to develop.

-**Preview of next chapter:** the next chapter starts the first real assignment — a critical response to a piece of digital media.
-The pack you just inventoried will be the lens you use.

-## What would change my mind

-If a careful longitudinal study showed that students who explicitly inventoried their literacy backgrounds at the start of a composition course wrote *worse* by the end of it — overconfident, performatively idiosyncratic, less able to translate into new registers — I would revise the central claim of this chapter that explicit pack-naming improves later writing.
-I have not seen that study.
-I suspect it would not find that result.
-But I want to name what would change my view.

-## Still puzzling

-I am not sure how to handle the case of a student whose pack includes mostly painful or punitive writing experiences.
-The chapter's framing — *all of this is an asset* — can feel hollow to a student whose dominant literacy memory is a third-grade teacher who told them they couldn't write.
-The honest answer is that those memories are also assets, in a different and harder way.
-I do not have the chapter language yet that says that without sounding glib.
+Notice that you had to enforce it.

 ---

-*Sources cited above link to primary text where available.
-The chapter draws on the OpenStax* Writing Guide with Handbook *Chapter 1 introductory module as the underlying scaffold, with all rendering, examples, voice, and analytical claims reworked for this textbook's pedagogy.*

----

-## 🕰️ AI Wayback Machine
+## AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Geneva Smitherman** was working on African American English as a complete and durable carried language tradition — *Talkin and Testifyin* — in defiance of "standard" English's claim to be the only legitimate vehicle for thought decades before most people had heard of writing as carried experience.
-Here's a prompt to find out more — and then make it better.
+The ideas in this chapter did not appear from nowhere. **Geneva Smitherman** was doing the work of naming African American English as a complete and durable carried language tradition — *Talkin and Testifyin*, 1977 — in explicit defiance of the claim that Standard American English was the only legitimate vehicle for thought.
+Decades before the discourse about "code-switching" entered mainstream conversation, Smitherman was documenting what students actually carry into classrooms, and what it costs them when they are told to leave it at the door.

 **Run this:**

 ```
-Who was Geneva Smitherman, and how does their work on Black English and the language varieties we carry into the classroom connect to the things we carry as writers into a writing course?
+Who was Geneva Smitherman, and how does their work on Black English and the language varieties we carry into the classroom connect to the idea that what students bring with them into a writing course is an asset rather than a problem to be corrected?
 Keep it to three paragraphs.
 End with the single most surprising thing about their career or ideas.
 ```

-→ Search **"Geneva Smitherman"** on Wikipedia after you run this.
-See what the model got right, got wrong, or left out.
+Then search **"Geneva Smitherman"** on Wikipedia.
+See what the model got right, got wrong, or omitted.

 **Now make the prompt better.** Try one of these:

-- Ask it to explain what "signifying" means in Smitherman's framework, with a concrete example from speech or text
+- Ask the model to explain what "signifying" means in Smitherman's framework, with a concrete example from speech or written text.
-- Ask: "What is the cost — political, cognitive, rhetorical — of being asked to leave Smitherman's home variety at the classroom door?"
+- Ask: "What is the cost — political, cognitive, rhetorical — of being asked to leave your home variety at the classroom door?"
-- Add a constraint: "Answer in a register that respects the variety you're describing"
+- Add a constraint: "Answer in a register that respects the language variety you're describing."

-What changes?
+What changes when you add the constraint?
 What gets better?
 What gets worse?
+Why might that matter for the claim this chapter is making?